Discharge Rate given Height at Outlet Zone with respect to Discharge Solution

 How to calculate Discharge Rate given Height at Outlet Zone with respect to Discharge?

-Discharge Rate given Height at Outlet Zone with respect to Discharge is measure of quantity of any fluid flow over unit time is calculated using Discharge = Length*Width*Height of Crack*Falling Speed/Outer Height.
+The Discharge Rate given Height at Outlet Zone with respect to Discharge formula is defined as the measure of quantity of any fluid flow over unit time is calculated using Discharge = Length*Width*Height of Crack*Falling Speed/Outer Height.
 To calculate Discharge Rate given Height at Outlet Zone with respect to Discharge, you need Length (L), Width (w), Height of Crack (h), Falling Speed (v') & Outer Height (H).
 With our tool, you need to enter the respective value for Length, Width, Height of Crack, Falling Speed & Outer Height and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Discharge?

 In this formula, Discharge uses Length, Width, Height of Crack, Falling Speed & Outer Height.
-We can use 7 other way(s) to calculate the same, which is/are as follows -
+We can use 3 other way(s) to calculate the same, which is/are as follows -

 • Discharge = Settling Velocity*Length*Width